cpcerrato/dukascopy-downloader/README.md

     - `tickVolume`: number of ticks in the candle (or `--fixed-volume` when supplied).
     - `volume`: always `0` for FX/CFDs (MT5 “real volume” is unknown).
   - `spread`: aggregated from tick bid/ask; fallback is `1` point if no tick data is available for the candle.
 - Recommended: use `--infer-tick-size` (or `--tick-size 0.00001` for 5-digit FX) and import the generated tick CSV into your MT5 custom symbol.
 MT5 will rebuild bars/spreads internally, avoiding guesses on our side.
+  - `--prefer-ticks` builds MT5 bars from the tick stream (downloads ticks if needed); otherwise bars come from Dukascopy M1 feed.

 Without a template, CSVs include headers and use:
 Ticks: `timestamp,ask,bid,askVolume,bidVolume`.